 how many artists are in residence at one time?

 We are just getting our program started; until we develop more resources to host multiple artists simultaneously, we can only accommodate one resident per program (2 at any given time).
 The En Root mural mini-residency can accommodate more than one resident at a time, depending on schedule availability with En Root.

 There is the possibility while the work is on display and is available for purchase, however we cannot guarantee that any work made during the residency will sell during the exhibition.

 Odd things happen and we love creative problem solving.
 Here's some of the stuff we've encountered before.

 What if I need to temporarily leave the residency?

-Arrangements can be made should you need to leave temporarily as long as requirements can still be scheduled and fulfilled, such as lecture/workshop/exhibition for our featured artists.
+Arrangements can be made should you need to leave temporarily as long as our requirements of you can still be scheduled and fulfilled, such as lecture/workshop/exhibition for our featured artists.

-what if i need to manipulate the space/work site specifically?
+what if i need to manipulate the space or work site specifically?

 ARC started in a project space and we understand the value of an artist's uninhibited vision.
 We're open to ideas that embody the spirit of a project space (creating an environment, using the gallery as canvas, etc.) These ideas and solutions are happily considered in the spirit of collaboration and creative problem solving.
 We invite these situations and believe they can create a stronger impact on ARC, its artists, and the community.